AlGepe/OmniSnippets_JS/docs/c2c/howToTest.rst

 Just like with the testing value setter, by simply uncommenting one line we can move to the publishing version.

 If we **combine this trick with the ``tests`` trick** we can easily and quickly perform tests and spot problems in our calculator without much effort.
-We have created a dummy calculator on BB to showcase this implementation: `[docs] TEsting with Vsetter <https://bb.omnicalculator.com/#/calculators/1643>`__
+We have created a dummy calculator on BB to showcase this implementation: `[docs] Testing with Vsetter <https://bb.omnicalculator.com/#/calculators/1643>`__

 .. seealso::
   A real-world example of how to use these tricks is available on BB as `[docs] testing with Vsetter - real world <https://bb.omnicalculator.com/#/calculators/2708>`__ The tests used there were provided by the client as part of the verification process.